deppen8/pandas-vet/README.md

 `pandas-vet` is still in the very early stages.
 Contributions are welcome from the community on code, tests, docs, and just about anything else.

+### Code of Conduct

+Because this project started during the PyCascades 2019 sprints, we adopt the PyCascades minimal expectation that we "Be excellent to each another".
+Beyond that, we follow the Python Software Foundation's [Community Code of Conduct](https://www.python.org/psf/codeofconduct/).

 ### Steps to contributing

 1. Please submit an issue (or draft PR) first describing the types of changes you'd like to implement.